Newspaper reporter by trade, though in my spare time I'm interested in pets, health, books, cooking, the outdoors, and family.

 There is—one through science, one through craft.

 The science option is to buy no-wrinkle sheets or wrinkle-free sheets.
 These wrinkle-resistant bed linens use nanotechnology, whereby the cotton fibers are coated with a treatment that helps reduce and control wrinkles for around 50 washes.

 Not into nanotechnology for a bedfellow?
 There's another way to get soft sheets using fine Supima or Egyptian cotton, and that is percale.

-"Percale" actually refers to the weave of the fabric; it is a flat weave that makes sheets particularly crisp.
-That, coupled with a high thread count and top-quality cotton is your best to achieve soft bed sheets without having to iron them.
+"Percale" actually refers to the fabric's weave; it is a flat weave that makes sheets particularly crisp.
+That, coupled with a high thread count and top-quality cotton, is your best to achieve soft bedsheets without having to iron them.

 Another tip to make your sheets softer is to remove them from your clothes dryer immediately when the cycle ends and to put them directly on the bed or else fold them and put them away.
 You might also want to try a slower spin cycle in your clothes washer when you wash sheets.
 This will tangle them less.

 Other Thoughts and Terminology About Bed Linens

 Knowing the thread count is important when you buy sheets.
 "Thread count" refers to how many threads there are per square inch, so in other words, how tight the weave is.
 The tighter it is, the more durable and finer quality it is.
 I recommend always buying sheets with a thread count of 250 or higher.
 The higher you go, the softer the sheets do get.

 These sheets are made of cotton and have a sheen to them.
 They are very soft, but they do wrinkle, and sateen sheets are apt to pill, which makes them not last as long.
 Cotton sateen is achieved with a specific weaving technique.